 WWE TV

-Weekly WWE network TV shows Raw (USA Network) and SmackDown (FOX, FS1) aren’t available to stream as quickly as PPV events and farm-league series NXT, both of which reach Peacock the day after broadcast.
-Thanks to an exclusive deal with Hulu, Raw and SmackDown episodes are delayed by 30 days on Peacock, which is as weird as WWE chairman Vince McMahon’s recent black hair and mustache makeover that makes him look like a lost Mario brother.
+Weekly WWE network TV shows Raw (Netflix) and NXT (The CW) aren’t available to stream on demand via Peacock like in the past.
+And thanks to an exclusive deal with Hulu, new SmackDown episodes from USA Network are delayed by 30 days on Peacock, which is as weird as WWE chairman Vince McMahon’s black hair and mustache makeover that makes him look like a lost Mario brother.

 WWE on Peacock FAQ